elasekness/RNASeq_workshop/Day1.md

 We will copy R1 and R2 paired-end read files from two conditions (a control and an experimental treatment), each having two replicates, from `/home/rnaseq_workshop/fastq` to your `fastq` directory.
 To copy them, we can specify an absolute path, which is the location of these files with respect to the root directory (i.e. going through the entire filesystem to get to your file) or a relative path, which is where these files are located with respect to your current working directory (i.e. where you are when you enter `pwd`).
+If it's not, make sure `fastq` is your current working dirctory.

 <br>